The Youth Restoration Project will show you what can be achieved when schools, organizations and communities share a healing, inclusive philosophy.

 Consulting on implementing Restoration in your community

-- We work both with groups just getting started learning Restorative Practices and with those who have experience but want help pushing further toward changing their community culture.
+- We work both with groups just getting started learning Restorative Practices and with those who have experience but want to push further toward changing their community culture.

-- We’ve developed a wealth of communications materials to explain and disseminate information on Restorative Practices.
+- We have a wealth of communications materials to explain and disseminate information on Restorative Practices.
 We’ll help you create a communications plan that works for your community.